Zeke Kinski: Storylines

 It later emerges that Phil Andrews (Robert Mammone) found Zeke and took him to live with him, believing he was his deceased son.
 After finding Zeke, Susan tries to convince him to come home, but Zeke says he does not know who she is.
 Zeke is taken to the hospital and is diagnosed as suffering from a Dissociative Fugue, leaving him with no memories from before the rafting accident.
 Zeke's memories slowly start to come back when he recognises Rachel.
-Zeke later suffers from an anxiety disorder caused by the rafting accident and his subsequent abduction.
+Zeke later has an anxiety disorder caused by the rafting accident and his subsequent abduction.
 Harry Ramsay (Will Moore) notices Zeke behaving oddly and raises it to Karl through the column he has in a newspaper.
 Karl takes Zeke on a rafting trip to help him face his fears.
 Zeke becomes a DJ called Lost Boy at the local radio station Pirate Net.
 When exchange student Sunny Lee (Hany Lee) arrives in Ramsay Street, she is embarrassed by Lost Boy and tries to find out who he really is.
 Desperate not to be found out, Zeke uses Kyle as a cover.
 Zeke talks to Donna on his last show and then reveals his real identity.
 Sunny develops a crush on Zeke and when they are locked in a closet during camp, they almost kiss.
 Sunny and Zeke decide to take their relationship slowly.
 They attend a music festival together.
 When Sunny falls down a ravine, Zeke tries to help, but he too falls down the ravine and has an anxiety attack.
 They are rescued by Declan Napier (James Sorensen) and Lucas Fitzgerald (Scott Major).

 Zeke becomes aware that Robin Hester (Benjamin Jay) has a crush on Sunny and tries to keep him away from her.
 Zeke attacks Robin in front of Susan, who believes that his anxiety disorder is back.
 Robin locks Zeke in a storeroom at PirateNet, so he can spend time with Sunny alone.
 He lets Zeke out when Sunny tries to find him and Zeke attacks him, scaring Sunny.
 Zeke apologises and tells Sunny that Robin was trying to take her away from him.
 She realises that Zeke was right about Robin all along and gets Robin to confess.
 Zeke then tells Robin to stay away from them both.
 Sunny returns home to her parents.
 During schoolies week, Zeke meets Mia Zannis (Alicia Bonnadio) and learns that she is involved in an animal activist group.
 Zeke goes along with the group to a testing facility in the area and Zeke is caught by security and charged with trespassing.
 During his court appearance, he argues with the judge and is placed in jail for contempt of court.
 He is given a six-month good behaviour bond.